Delveuser/geohazard_group_members/README.md

 This project provides an interactive HTML component designed to showcase employee members of the GeoHazard and Geological Engineering Workgroup at Delve Underground.
 Each member is displayed in a card layout with a headshot, name, and position.
 Clicking a card opens a popup containing the employee’s full biography.

-This component is intended for embedding in a marketing story map or internal Delve web pages.
+This component is intended for embedding in the Delve Underground GeoHazard and Geological Engineering Workgroup marketing story map.

 ## Features